zsofiasomlai/pbx-group-security/content/challenges/compliance/CO-PI-pii-data-breach.md

 skills      : Situational Awareness, Data Protection, GDPR
 ---

-By the nature of the business, our servers host our customer's images and personal information i.e. name, address, email address, etc.
+By the nature of the business, our servers host our customers images and personal information i.e. name, address, email address, etc.

 The following are two possible scenarios: